 Access to Markets Project

-The project’s goal is to contribute to increased incomes and enhanced economic growth in pastoralist communities.
-Its development objective is improved access and integration of smallholder livestock farmers into remunerative markets for their products, leading to improved and equitable returns.
+The Access to Markets Project (ATMP) aims to raise incomes and enhance economic growth in Kyrgyzstan's pastoralist communities.
+Its development objective is the improved access and integration of smallholder livestock farmers into remunerative markets for their products, leading to improved and equitable returns.

-ATMP will work with selected value chains and provide holistic and coordinated support to different actors in order to improve these value chains’ overall performance and increase their outputs.
-The project will invite champions in the pre-selected value chains who are willing to launch or deepen their sound business models through productive partnerships with producers and other value chain actors.
-Smallholder livestock producers, who are the project’s primary target group, will be represented in each selected value chain.
-Their income opportunities will improve through better integration into the market.
-Pasture users unions, facilitated by Kyrgyzstan’s Community Development and Investment Agency (ARIS) – building on the positive experiences of the Livestock and Market Development Programmes I and II – will play an active role in identifying and mobilizing target groups at the community level in a transparent and participatory manner to capture project opportunities and benefits.
+ATMP will work within several pre-selected value chains, providing holistic and coordinated support to different actors in order to improve these value chains’ overall performance and increase their outputs.
+The project will invite champions in these value chains who are willing to launch or deepen their sound business models through productive partnerships with producers and other value chain actors.
+Smallholder livestock producers – who are the project’s primary target group – will be represented in each selected value chain.
+Their income opportunities are expected to improve through better integration into the market.
+Pasture users' unions, facilitated by Kyrgyzstan’s Community Development and Investment Agency (ARIS) and building on the positive experiences of the Livestock and Market Development Programmes I and II, will play an active role in identifying and mobilizing target groups at the community level in a transparent and participatory manner to capture project opportunities and benefits.

 Country